Genetic counsellors help patients and their families understand and make informed decisions about a range of genetic conditions

 The majority of new entrants to genetic counselling have a degree in genetics, biological/biomedical science or nursing, although other degree areas such as social sciences and psychology may also be relevant.

 There are three qualification routes available to become a genetic counsellor in the UK.
-One option is to take a Masters in genetic counselling accredited by the Genetic Counselling Registration Board (GCRB) - either the MSc Genomic Counselling at Cardiff University, the MSc Genetic & Genomic Counselling at the University of Glasgow or the MSc Genomic Medicine at the University of Manchester.
+One option is to take a Masters in genetic counselling accredited by the Genetic Counselling Registration Board (GCRB).
 For an up-to-date list of courses, see GCRB-accredited courses.

-After completing the course, you'll typically work in a Band 6 pre-registration genetic counsellor post in a genetics service for two years and will then be eligible to submit an intention to register as a genetic counsellor with the GCRB.
+After completing the course, you'll typically work in a Band 6 pre-registration genetic counsellor post in a genetics service for two years and will then be eligible to submit an intention to register as a genetic counsellor through the GCRB.
+The register is maintained by the Academy for Healthcare Science (AHCS), which is accredited by the Professional Standards Authority for Health and Social Care (PSA) on an annual basis.

 You'll need to have: